OthankQ/100-days-of-code/r1-log.md

 ### R1D11
 Passed all the test for the product landing page project.
 Still having trouble with aligning elements with CSS.

+### R1D12
+Felt the need to go over some tutorial for the CSS grid.
+Now I have a slight sense of what it can do.
+Will try to create a webpage using grid for the whole layout.